chentianran/chentianran.github.io/teaching/calc1/syllabus.markdown

 and _proper documentation_ are provided (preferably _in advance_).
 Otherwise, a missing quiz receives a score of _zero_.

-### In-class worksheets
+### Homework

 Practice in problem solving is an important part of this course.
-Problems will be assigned during each class meeting in the form of worksheets.
+Problems will be assigned on the _Blackboard system_.
-These worksheets will be collected and graded and will be a major component in your course grade.
+These problems will be graded and will be a major component in your course grade.

+### Worksheets

+Worksheet problems will also be assigned in class.
-Worksheets must be completed in class, and thus __no makeup worksheets will be offered__.
+Since these must be completed in class,
+__no makeup worksheets will be offered__.
 However, a missing worksheet may be excused if valid reasons (official university events, illness or medical emergencies, death of immediate family, military orders, jury duty,